K0nker8/PatternAnalysis-2025/recognition/Task_8_Convnext_48833974/README.md

 ## 1. Introduction

+Disclaimer: All data was trained and tested as a google colab file.
+This implementation is almost identical, but has been adapted to run locally assuming the AD_NC dataset files are in this directory.
+The only other change is seperating out the implementation into their correct files to ensure the correct file structure was used.

 ConvNeXt is a new and updated CNN architecture that combines elements of ResNet with design features from Vision Transformers (ViTs).
 While more traditional CNN's like ResNet are efficient and scalable, ViT's are strong at dealing with larger scale datasets, and more specific normalization/regularisation techniques.
 ConvNeXt provides the best of both of these architectures combining features from both approaches.

 ## 2. Model